-DDA-BERT is an end-to-end rescoring tool tailored for data-dependent acquisition (DDA) proteomics.
-Leveraging a deep learning model based on the Transformer architecture, it refines initially identified peptide-spectrum matches (PSMs) to improve identification accuracy and sensitivity.
-Trained on a large-scale dataset of 3,701 DDA-MS files and approximately 82 million high-confidence PSMs, DDA-BERT effectively captures complex relationships between peptide sequences and MS/MS spectra.
-The model delivers robust and consistent performance across a wide range of biological systems, including animal, plant, and microbial proteomes.
-It also demonstrates high sensitivity in low-input conditions, such as trace-level and single-cell proteomics, making it well-suited for diverse experimental contexts.
+DDA-BERT is an end-to-end rescoring tool for data-dependent acquisition (DDA) proteomics.
+Built on a Transformer-based deep learning architecture, it refines initially identified peptide–spectrum matches (PSMs) to improve identification accuracy and sensitivity.
+The model is trained on a large-scale dataset comprising 12,285 DDA-MS files and approximately 271 million high-confidence PSMs, enabling effective learning of complex relationships between peptide sequences and tandem mass spectra.

 Core Features